danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Unified APIs

-Users don't want to be confused by semantic differences between APIs.
-RIOT provides a similar "look and feel" across all our APIs.
+RIOT wants to ease development for users by providing a similar "look and feel" across all our APIs.

 RIOT's interfaces should only differ in the ways that their modules differ.
 Where possible, layers should exist that sit on top of a certain class of